anton-bot/sp-rest-api.js/README.md

 - jQuery 1+
 - SharePoint 2013, 2016 or online

+#### Outside SharePoint pages

-If using this library in a non-SharePoint page (e.g. a normal HTML file), you need to specify the `siteUrl` option when initializing the `SpRestApi`, and then run `refreshDigest()` to get the authorization token.
+If using this library in a non-SharePoint page (e.g. in a normal HTML file), you need to specify the `siteUrl` option when initializing the `SpRestApi`, and then run `refreshDigest()` to get the authorization token.
 Until `refreshDigest()` completes successfully, all SharePoint API calls will fail.

 ```js
 var api = new SpRestApi({